by Dr. Bill Rawls

 • How cellular stress factors come together to disrupt immune system functions.

-• Which intracellular microbes you pick up through life.
-Because intracellular microbes have a preference for certain cells of the body, the various combinations of these microbes give rise to different chronic illnesses.
-In other words, when it comes to defining the spectrum of chronic illnesses, microbes are the wild card.
+• Which intracellular microbes do you pick up through life?
+Intracellular microbes prefer certain cells of the body, and various combinations of these microbes give rise to different chronic illnesses.
+In other words, microbes are the wild card when defining the spectrum of chronic illnesses.

 I divide options for overcoming illnesses associated with Chronic Immune Dysfunction and stealth microbes into two categories: Heroic Therapies and Restorative Therapies.